turbopape/milestones/README.md

 :milestones-w-no-predecessors  | [1 2...
 These milestones don't have predecessors.

 ### YAML task definition
-As an alternative to defining the tasks in EDN, Milestones provide a parser that can be used to describe them in YAML.
+As an alternative to defining the tasks in Clojure maps, Milestones provide a parser that can be used to describe them in YAML.
 For example, above sample case can be defined as:

 ```YAML